MIT-SPARK/PAL-ICRA2020/_features/05-CfP.md

 IMPORTANT DATES:
 ----------------------------
-- Submission Deadline: March 30, 2020
+- Submission Deadline: April 15, 2020
-- Notification of Acceptance: April 30, 2020
+- Notification of Acceptance: May 10, 2020
+- Final deadline for GOSEEK challenge : May 20, 2020
 - Workshop Date: May 31, 2020